icesat2py/icepyx/doc/source/index.rst

     :img-top: https://cdn-icons-png.flaticon.com/128/3730/3730041.png

-    **User Guide**
+    **Development Guide**
     ^^^^^^^^^^^^^^

-    The user guide provides in-depth information on the tools and functionality available for obtaining and interacting with ICESat-2 data products.
+    Have an idea or an ancillary dataset to contribute to icepyx?
+Go here for in-depth information on best practices for developing and contributing code to icepyx.

     .. link-button:: api_doc_ref
         :type: ref
-        :text: Software Docs
+        :text: Development Guide
         :classes: stretched-link btn-outline-primary btn-block

     ---
     :img-top: https://cdn-icons-png.flaticon.com/128/1283/1283342.png

-    **Community**
+    **Get in touch**
     ^^^^^^^^^^^^^

     icepyx is more than just software!
     We're a community of data producers, managers, and users who collaborate openly and share code and skills for every step along the entire data pipeline.
+Find resources for your questions here!

     .. link-button:: contact_ref_label
         :type: ref